In 2022, tuition for full-time Kettering University students was $44,380 a year.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Kettering University is $8,400 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Housing and campus dining at Kettering University is $8,930 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Kettering University's on-campus cafeterias and dining facilities.